 Me and my partner are soon to complete buying a property in Catford but as a consequence of wreckage from the recent storms I have managed to agree recompense from the seller in the sum of £3k in the form of a deduction in the price.
 I had intended this to be addressed as part of the conveyancing process yet Co-operative are not allowing this.
 Should they have been informed?

 Your property lawyer that is on the Co-operative approved list is duty bound to advise Co-operative of any amendments to the purchase price.
 If you were to refuse your conveyancing practitioner to report the price change to Co-operative then they would have to discontinue acting for you.
 In addition, Co-operative and you would have to appoint a new lawyer for your conveyancing in Catford.

-My relative advised me that where I am purchasing in Catford I should ask my conveyancer to execute a Neighbourhood, Planning and Local Amenity Search.
+My relative advised me that where I am buying in Catford I should carry out a Neighbourhood, Planning and Local Amenity Search.
 Can you explain what the purpose of this search is?

 A search of this type is sometimes included in the estimate for your Catford conveyancing searches.
 It is a large report of about 40 pages, listing and detailing important information about Catford around the property and the people living there.
 It includes an Aerial Photograph, Planning Applications, Land Use, Mobile Phone Masts, Rights of Way, the Catford Housing Market, Council Tax Banding, the demographics of People living in the area, the dominant type of Housing, the Average Property Price, Crime details, Catford Education with maps and statistics, Local Amenities and other useful data about Catford.

 How does conveyancing in Catford differ for new build properties?